 After we finished at The Billesley, Maverick began a new, more peripatetic role.
 Other groups began producing pubtheatre in Birmingham.
 We produced seasons of plays at The Birmingham Library Theatre, including the hugely successful 'People's Company'production of Henry V - using a community cast and employing some of the finest theatrical talent to tutor and mentor.
 A national tour of a play about Tony Hancock, again, starring the brilliant Paul Henry.
 A national and international tour of 'Henry V - Lion of England' A premiere of a new play at The British Museum.
 Training workshops for new producers and those wishing to start their own theatre companies.
 A new scheme to find radio writers.
 We created the London Literary Pub Crawl.

 Many top theatre professionals started their careers with Maverick.
-And today, in spite of financial problems, we are still striving to increase access to the performing arts.
+And today, we are still striving to increase access to the performing arts.
 Come and join us!